srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 When containerlab launches ixia-c-one node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and ixia-c-one node will boot with that addresses configured.

-Data interfaces `eth1+` need to be configured with IP addressing manually if needed (as in the Layer3 forwarding test example).
+Data interfaces `eth1+` have to be configured with IP addressing manually if needed (as in the Layer3 forwarding test example).
 IP addresses are required when the test port needs to reply to ARP/ND queries from the Device Under Test.
 These addresses can be configured on non-`eth0` ports.

 Examples below show how test designer can configure IP address on eth1 data port of a parent container named `ixiac-one`: